ximplementation/ximplementation-spring/src/site/markdown/manual.md

 to your `applicationContext.xml`, then you will be able to write <i>ximplementation</i> featured beans in your Spring project.

 ## Dependency creation
+The [ImplementeeBeanCreationPostProcessor](apidocs/org/ximplementation/spring/ImplementeeBeanCreationPostProcessor.html) can handle <i>ximplementation</i> dependencies defined by XML configuration files or by annotations.

+For dependencies defined by XML configuration files, the `'ref'` attribute in `<property>` tag should be defined as

+`ref="@ximplementation"`

+for using the property type as the dependency <i>implementee</i>, or defined as

+`ref="@ximplementation:class-name"`

+for using `class-name` class as the dependency <i>implementee</i>.

-The [ImplementeeBeanCreationPostProcessor](apidocs/org/ximplementation/spring/ImplementeeBeanCreationPostProcessor.html) will only handle dependencies matching all of the following conditions:
+For dependencies defined by annotations, all of the following conditions should be matched:

 * The injected setter method or field is annotated with `org.springframework.beans.factory.annotation.Autowired` or `javax.inject.Inject`;
 * The injected setter method or field is NOT annotated with `org.springframework.beans.factory.annotation.Qualifier` nor `javax.inject.Named` nor `javax.annotation.Resource`.